 The best way to prevent hepatic encephalopathy is to prevent or manage liver disease.
-Steps that can be taken to prevent liver disease include:
+You can lower your chances of getting liver disease by taking these steps:

-- washing your hands well after using the bathroom or changing a diaper
+- Wash your hands well after using the bathroom or changing a diaper.

-- avoiding close contact with someone diagnosed with viral hepatitis
+- Avoid close contact with people diagnosed with viral hepatitis.